 Carmen holds a bachelor’s degree from the University of Wisconsin-La Crosse and three degrees from Wayne State University, including a Master of Arts in Sports Administration, School Counseling and an Education Specialist Degree.
-She is currently pursuing her doctorate in Educational Leadership at the University of Michigan-Flint.
+She earned her doctorate in Educational Leadership at the University of Michigan-Flint in 2020.

 Carmen is married to Alex Rogers, Jr. and together they gratefully raise their son, Alexander Rogers, III.
 They reside in the Detroit Metro area with their rescue dog, Molly.
 Outside of work, she focuses on self-care by meditating, reflective journaling, living a healthy lifestyle, and spending quality meaningful time with family and friends.